SCullman/BC-Expand/readme.md

 </EntityType>
 ```

-The name of the entity type is defined by the name of the service and not by the name of page or table.
+The name of the entity type is defined by the name of the service and not by the name of the page or table.
 Fields are renamed to its Pascal case representation.

 The [documentation](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/webservices/use-containments-associations) about associations and containment was not quite clear for me as a beginner in AL.

 That's why I'll try out the concept in the next sections.